Wage payments (normal weekly earnings)

 - an amount payable to you as an employer excess payment for an injury.

-When a worker has earned different amounts each week and it's necessary to determine a weekly rate that is ‘normal’ the NWE calculator is helpful.
-However, before using the calculator, it’s necessary to identify what amounts are included and excluded from the calculation of NWE (refer to above sections).
+When a worker has earned different amounts each week, we'll need to determine a weekly rate that is ‘normal’.
+The wage payments calculator can help determine this.
+However, before using the calculator, we'll need to identify what amounts are included and excluded from the calculation of wage payments (refer to above sections).

-The NWE calculator uses statistical measures of mode, median and mean to determine an amount that is ‘normal’.
+The wage payments calculator uses statistical measures of mode, median and mean to determine an amount that is ‘normal’.

 - The mode is the most frequently recurring amount.